 - Meets Team members’ needs for training and resources;

 - Supports Team members and their work on the committee; and

 - Reviews Team members’ work with congregational members and reports on this work to the Board.

 Our covenant to the congregation is to:

-- Support those with difficult life transitions such as miscarriage, child birth, divorce, blending families, addiction, dying, grieving, loss of job, acute or chronic physical and mental illness, gender identity, pandemic, dementia, surgery, chemo, etc.
+- Support those with difficult life transitions such as miscarriage, childbirth, adoption, divorce, blending families, addiction, dying, grieving, loss of job, acute or chronic physical and mental illness, adjustment to disability; gender identity, pandemic, dementia, surgery, chemo, etc.

 - Visit congregants who are home-bound, in a nursing home or hospital, or otherwise unable to participate in church functions;

 - Support caregivers;